 Travel through beautiful County Kerry to the town of Killarney, located on the shores of Lough Leane.
 Located in the southern part of the County, Killarney is a sweet town full of cozy pubs and shops selling locally made handicrafts.
 It is a perfect starting point for exploring some of Ireland’s most beautiful natural attractions.

 Check in to the Killarney Plaza Hotel and join your tour manager on an optional orientation walk of the town, which established itself as a local center when a Franciscan monastery was built in 1448.
 The downtown is charming and walkable, and you’ll soon have a good grasp of the layout of your first Irish home base.
-Dinner will be arranged for the group this evening in a local restaurant, giving you a chance to preview the days ahead with your Tour Manager, NHPBS Ambassador, and fellow travelers.
+Dinner will be arranged for the group in a local restaurant serving Irish specialties, as Willem regales us with stories, and our guide previews the days ahead with your Tour Manager, NHPBS Ambassador, and fellow travelers.

 Have breakfast in the hotel dining room, then board your motor coach and depart for a day of discovery on the Wild Atlantic Way.